E4S-Project/e4s-cl/doc-source/source/reference/profiles/index.rst

 +-------------+--------------------------------------------------------------+

 **e4s-cl** stores profiles to simplify :ref:`launch commands<launch>`.
-Profiles are accessed and edited using the `profile` subcommands.
+Profiles are accessed and edited using the `profile` sub-commands.

 Profile Selection
 -----------------

 A profile can be selected using the :ref:`profile select<profile_select>` command.
-The target profile is then implicitly used for most of the commands teking a profile as an argument.
+The target profile is then implicitly used for most of the commands taking a profile as an argument.

 A unique profile can be selected at a time.
 Switching selection is done by selecting another profile.
-A selection can also be cancelled by using :ref:`profile unselect<profile_unselect>`.
+A selection can also be canceled by using :ref:`profile unselect<profile_unselect>`.